comp426-2022-fall/a99-group7/README.md

 ## User Interactions

-Information about the possible user interactions are detailed in this [file].
+Information about the possible user interactions are detailed in this [file](/docs/user-interactions.md).

 ## API